Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_basics.rst

 method call `${hello(name)}`, or to be a context for call of this method without the first argument: `${name.hello}`.

-Let's add another method to our library to expand the functionality of the former one and allow adding an arbitrary string to end of a greeting message:
+Let's add another method to our library to expand the functionality of the former one and allow adding an arbitrary string to the end of a greeting message:

 .. code-block:: java